 The people at St Mary’s are committed to helping build and sustain a flourishing community in Hardwick.
 And with that theme in mind, we are making progress on the Community Hall project as currently the provision of good quality, accessible and flexible meeting space in the village is lacking.

 Just to remind you, the land behind the church was given to us by the Chivers family with the intention of building a hall in mind.
 This building will be a welcoming space for everyone in the village and available for use by individuals, clubs and societies at all times apart from Sunday mornings when we have Sunday Club during, and coffee after, the church service.
 We have taken care to ensure that we will still have our lovely pond, woodland and grassed area and this outdoor space will be directly accessed from the hall via patio doors.
-We hope that the building will support community use of the church building itself, support the use of outdoor space by the village as well as being a community facility in its own right.
+We hope that the building will support community use of the church building itself and support the use of outdoor space by the village as well as being a community facility in its own right.

 We envisage that the hall at St Mary’s will complement the proposed larger community building which is likely to be situated somewhere on the perimeter of the recreation ground at the north end of the village in three or four years’ time.
 In particular the woodland setting will give St Mary’s Hall a different ambience.
-We know that the expanding Southern portion of the village already feels remote and isolated from the village centre.
-We hope a community space by the church will be an ideal space not only for the growing community in the South but also a great meeting spot for whole village.
+We know that the expanding southern portion of the village already feels remote and isolated from the village centre.
+We hope a community building by the church will be an ideal space not only for the growing community in the south but also a great meeting spot for whole village.